Home > Companies > Whop

 Revenue

-The company's take rate has gradually increased from 4.0% in 2022 to an estimated 4.6% in early 2025, driven by a growing proportion of transactions flowing through its high-margin marketplace channel.
-According to media reports with Whop's participation, the company claimed to be on a $90M annual revenue run rate in early 2025.
+The company's take rate has gradually increased from 4.0% in 2022 to an estimated 5.5% in early 2025, driven by a growing proportion of transactions flowing through its high-margin marketplace channel.
+By October 2025, Whop announced that creators on the platform have generated over $845M in cumulative lifetime earnings, with creators earning an average of $8,413 per month.

 Whop raised more than $50M in their July 2024 Series B, led by Bain Capital Ventures, which valued the company at $800M.